 Unless you’re in the piano-removal business, the Kodiaq’s boot should suffice.
 Total storage is 835 litres in the five-seater model, rising to 2,065 litres if you fold the rear seats.
 Compare those numbers to the X-Trail (565/1,996 litres) the Kia Sorento (660/1,732 litres) and the substantially bigger BMW X5 (650/1,870 litres) and the Kodiaq is a clear winner in terms of luggage space and easy to load thanks to an absence of any lip to lift bulky items over.

-The seven-seater Kodiaq has a slightly smaller boot (630 litres with five seats in place, up to 2,005 litres with them folded), but it’s still huge.
-It remains a useable size in theory at 270 litres when all seven seats are up, which is just a few litres shy of the boot space found in a Ford Fiesta.
-But be aware that in the Fiesta those litres lie horizontally; in the Kodiaq they’re balanced vertically, as your luggage will be.
+The seven-seater Kodiaq has a slightly smaller boot (735 litres with five seats in place, up to 2,005 litres with them folded), but it’s still huge.
+It remains a usable 270 litres when all seven seats are up, which is just a bit less than the boot space you'll find in most superminis.
+But be aware that in a small hatchback those litres lie horizontally; in the Kodiaq they’re balanced vertically, as your luggage will be.

 A real Kodiaq strength: choose a diesel engine and four-wheel drive together with the DSG gearbox and the Kodiaq has a towing capacity of up to 2,000kg (2,300kg for the five-seat version).
 This decreases by around 200kg for the 1.5-litre TSI engine.
 The Kodiaq’s Trailer Assist feature can even steer the car for you when reversing slowly.